Vikleoboy/Epub-book-Reader/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+Join our [Discord server](https://discord.gg/your-invite-code) to collaborate and discuss ideas with the community.

 ## 📧 Contact